Granddave/kostal-dataexporter/README.md

 This is just a quick-and-dirty script to grab to content of the REST-API of my Kostal Piko 7.0 Inverter.
 This might be usable on other Inverters aswell.

+The difference between supplying 7 vs 15 to `--piko-model` is that 15 adds metrics for two additional dc input as well as two metrics that were not used in the original exporter script.
+The two previously unused metrics are disabled by default for backwards compatability.